latiyan09/latiyan09/README.md

 ### Hi there 👋, I'm Siddhant Latiyan

+<h3 align="center">Hi!
+My name is Siddhant Latiyan and I am an independent and self-motivated individual with proven ability and experience in Data Analytics projects.
+So far I have worked on numerous projects and dataset analysis, Time Series Forecasting.
+I have also picked up several handy skills like SQL, Python and so on that enhances my skill in the field of data analytics.</h3>

 ## Here are some ideas to get you started:

 - 🔭 I’m currently working on Inventory Management Projects